theuserge/TheUserge.github.io/decorators.md

 ```

-However, now we want the following modification in `echo` command:
+However, now we want following modification in `echo` command:

-* It should work only in groups.
+* It should work only in goups.
 * Can only be triggered by `>` prefix.
 * Change `-` flag prefix to `*`.
 * Anyone can use this command.